gbl/D7CReader/README.md

 * colors
 * stitch types

-and dump them to standard output.
+and dump them to standard output, as well as writing a .png image file to be able to see the pattern.

 In the first part, each ascii character is a placeholder for a stitch in one certain color.
 This ascii map gives you a rough idea of the pattern.